PRIVACY AND COOKIES INFORMATION

 The Data Protection Officer, as defined in the GDPR, is Ecoconsult S.r.l., based in Milan, Via C. Goldoni 1 – email: firstname.lastname@example.org.

-The Internal Data Treatment Officer for compliance issues and replies to data subjects is the Internal Audit Officer, domiciled for the purposes of this office with the Data Controller – email: email@example.com.
+The Internal Data Treatment Officer for compliance issues and replies to data subjects is the Head of Legal and Corporate Affairs, domiciled for the purposes of this office with the Data Controller – email: email@example.com.

 Purposes of data processing